matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/3 Entry and Exit Criteria.md

 **Exit Criteria: ‘define what must be achieved to declare an activity completed’ Aka ‘Definition of Done’**

-Both Entry and Exit criteria should be defined for:
+Both Entry & Exit criteria should be defined for:
 * Each test level
 * Each test type
 * Differ based on the test objectives